loveencounterflow/cxltx/README.md

 ## Sample Command Lines

 To make it easier for TeX to resolve `\usepackage{cxltx}`, put a symlink to your CXLTX directory into a directory that is on LaTeX's search path.
-On OSX with LiveTeX, that can be achieved by doing
+On OSX with TeX Live, that can be achieved by doing

     cd ~/Library/texmf/tex/latex
     ln -s route/to/cxltx cxltx